Automatic Ontologies

 A trace without an outcome is a sequence of actions.
 A trace with an outcome is a learning signal.
 Rippletide only ingests evaluated traces (actions paired with verified results) because that is what makes them usable for rule derivation.
 We do not learn from noise.
 We learn from results.

-As Rippletide structures your sources into a Decision Ontology, it detects contradictions across them: policies that disagree, SOPs that violate API constraints, IAM authority gaps embedded in documented workflows.
-Every conflict is flagged and routed for resolution.
-In recent enterprise deployments, contradiction rates ranged from 4% to 8% of evaluated traces, to 20 to 40 contradictions per 100 policy PDFs.
+As Rippletide structures sources into a candidate Decision Ontology, it surfaces contradictions across them: policies that disagree, SOPs that conflict with API constraints, or authority gaps embedded in documented workflows.
+Each finding stays linked to its source and is routed for human resolution.

 No. Rippletide is additive.
 If you already have an ontology, we ingest it, validate it against your sources, surface contradictions, and extend it with the rules and outcomes you did not have before.